iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst

 aggregating data
 -----------------

-Before we proceed, we have to deal with one other issue: our temperature variables have something called "serial correlation" - that is, they are not completely independent.
+Before we proceed, we will deal with one other issue: our temperature variables have something called "serial correlation" - that is, they are not completely independent.

 The reason for this is that the temperature fluctuates throughout the year, according to a pattern: we generally have cooler temperatures in the winter, temperatures increase through the spring into the summer, and then temperatures decreases through the autumn into the winter:

 .. image:: img/week8/MonthlyMax.png
     :width: 500
     :align: center
     :alt: the seasonal pattern of monthly maximum temperature

-|br| To help mitigate this, we will **Aggregate** the data - that is, average values together (or take their sum) based on
+|br| One way that we can help mitigate this is to **Aggregate** the data - that is, average values together (or take
-some grouping variable.
+their sum) based on some grouping variable.

 Because we are interested in looking at changes over a number of years, we'll look at the annual average.

 To proceed, select **Aggregate** from the **Data** menu: